What is SOIL NC?

 How are Borrowers selected?

-Twice a year a Loan Review Committee of 5-6 active members reviews all the applications to make sure they are in alignment with the SOIL NC mission.
-Those that are, are ranked and the top several projects are presented at the next SOIL NC gathering.
+Twice a year a Loan Review Committee of 5-6 active members reviews current applications to make sure they are in alignment with the SOIL NC mission and ranks them.
+The top several projects are presented at the next SOIL NC gathering.

 Everyone who has donated to the SOIL NC fund in the last calendar year is invited to a SOIL NC gathering, to hear about the applicants chosen by the review committee, and to vote on the projects they would like to see funded.
 A donor must be present to vote, and voting is one donor = one vote.
 These are votes are not binding to the SOIL NC staff, but will be seen as advisory.

 SOIL, NC loans are 0% interest.
-A request is made to borrowers that they donate to the fund ($100-$200 annually) as a way of staying involved and of “paying it forward” to future loan recipients.
-Loans are paid monthly, quarterly, or annually, within 1-10 years, based on the business needs of the borrower.
+A request is made to borrowers that they donate to the fund ($100-$200 annually) as a way of staying involved and of “paying it forward” to future loan recipients, but is not a requirement.
+Slow Money NC staff works with the borrower to set up quarterly or annual payments, made for 1-10 years, based on the business needs of the borrower.